uoregon-libraries/docker-app-proxy/README.md

     docker-compose -f staging.docker-compose.yml up -d

+Part of the process here automatically strips all "ports" definitions from the source compose file when writing out the staging compose file.
+This ensures that you won't have collisions when running multiple applications / stacks concurrently.

 ### Manual

 You can simply add environment variables to your services if you'd rather not